danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyChatInvite.md

-Whether the user can be invited to chats
+Whether people will be able to invite you to chats